DoronBrayer/monorand/DOCTRINE.md

 The best way is to start by reviewing our `CONTRIBUTING.md` file and our `Architectural Principles`.
 Then, look for open issues on GitHub, particularly those tagged with "help wanted" or "good first issue."
 Submitting a well-tested Pull Request for one of these is the ideal way to contribute.

 ### 15. 🧍🏻About the Creator
-`shuffrand` was forged from the practical, real-world experience of its creator, Doron B. Its journey began with a simple wrapper script, `filler.ts`, built to tame and enhance synthetic data makers like `chance.js` for a team of automation developers.
+`shuffrand` was forged from the practical, real-world experience of its creator [Doron B.](https://github.com/DoronBrayer) .
+Its journey began with a simple wrapper script, `filler.ts`, built to tame and enhance synthetic data makers like `chance.js` for a team of automation developers.
 This pragmatic origin story is central to the library’s soul.

 Doron’s career is a unique blend of formal front-end development and a deep, pre-existing passion for UX design, which he later formalized with professional certifications.
 This dual-focus was put to the test when he was tapped to build his former company’s entire QA automation infrastructure from the ground up, a role that demanded both engineering rigor and a profound empathy for the developer experience.